 Hermann Budzislawski founded the Verlag "Die neue Weltbühne" in Prague in 1934 and published an eponymous journal as the successor of the weekly Die Weltbühne.
 Budzislawski had been the editor-in-chief of Die Weltbühne before Edith Jacobsohn sold him the company and renamed it.
 5,000 to 6,000 copies per issue were published.

-In 1938 the company relocated to Paris where they published the first issue in June 1938.
-In August 1939 the journal was forbidden.
-Many of the articles were politicaly motivated and the journal was aligned with the communist party.
-This closeness however, did not stop the authors from criticizing Stalin.
+In 1938, the company relocated to Paris where it published the first issue of the journal in June 1938.
+In August 1939, the journal was banned.
+Many of the articles were political and sympathized with communism (although they were largely anti-Stalinist).

-After the publishing house was shut down Budzislawski was arrested but inadvertently set free.
-He took advantage of the situation and fled to New York via Lisbon in October 1940.
+After the publishing house was shut down, Budzislawski was arrested and subsequently set free, apparently by accident.
+He was able to flee to New York via Lisbon in October 1940.